 - Sexual – sexually abusive and exploitative actions entailing threats, force or the person’s inability to give consent.

 - Financial – the illegal or improper exploitation and/or use of funds or other resources.

 Not all domestic violence is physical

 Not all family violence is physical.
 Psychological and emotional abuse doesn’t leave cuts and bruises and broken bones.
 But the unseen, emotional damage can be as great and the effects as long-lasting.
 Psychological abuse can be caused by repeated putdowns and name-calling, intimidation and harassment that make victims feel bad about themselves.
 It is likely to feature yelling and threats of physical assaults, threats to leave or threats of suicide.
-Looks, actions and expressions might be used to instil fear.
+Looks, actions and expressions might be used to instill fear.
 Items valuable to the victim might be destroyed or their pets harmed.
 Psychological abuse can include mind-game manipulation and control of someone’s money, time, vehicle or contact with friends as a way of asserting power over them.
-The Domestic Violence Act 1995 made psychological abuse an offence.
+The Family Violence Act 1995 made psychological abuse an offence.
 Providing victims with a means of protection, the Act defines psychological abuse as “including intimidation, harassment, damage to property, threats of physical, sexual or psychological abuse, (and in relation to a child), abuse causing or allowing the child to witness the physical, sexual or psychological abuse of a person with whom the child has a domestic relationship”.